 With 2 courses on the Pete Dye Golf Trail, Purdue University is excited for the opportunity to make Greater Lafayette one of Indiana’s premier golf destinations.

-Recently designated as one of Indiana's first Arts Districts, the local atmosphere is charged with stimulating creativity.
+The Recently designated as one of Indiana's first Arts Districts, the local atmosphere is charged with stimulating creativity.
 Offering everything from local museums, performing and creative artists to nationally recognized entertainment through various arts organizations.
 But the creativity doesn't stop with the endless stream of galleries and theaters.
-Athletes, as well as scientists and engineers, have been known to demonstrate a great deal of ingenuity on and off of the field at Big Ten and NCAA events.

-There are also over 30 parks in the area with a variety of recreational opportunities, including Wolf Park in Battle Ground.
+There are over 30 parks in the area with a variety of recreational opportunities, including Wolf Park in Battle Ground.
 Columbian Park & Columbian Park Zoo offer a water park, playground areas for all ages and an interactive zoo.
 If in the mood for hiking, biking, canoeing or ice skating, check out Clegg Gardens, Tapawingo Park, or Wabash Heritage Trail for a fun-filled active day.
-Visitors are sure take away fun and exciting memories.